 The PetSafe Drinkwell Original Pet Drinking Fountain isn’t one of those flashy products that will catch your eye right away.
 Despite its humble appearance, it has an ingenious design that addresses many cat-related concerns.
-This unit also has some of the common features of its more expensive counterparts, such as a free-falling drinking water mechanism and a fully adjustable water flow control.
+This unit also has some of the standard features of its more expensive equivalents, such as a free-falling drinking water mechanism and a fully adjustable water flow control.

 |Sturdy BPA-free construction||Has one chute only|